 Sounded like a good plan to me.
 A side benefit is that it is a lot easier to keep track of how many repetitions this way.
-I brought a laptop to keep track in Excel, but this turned out to be like bringing an Ivy League math professor to do a first grade arithmetic quiz.
+I brought a laptop to keep track in Excel, but this turned out to be like bringing along an Ivy League math professor to help with a first grade arithmetic quiz.
 A simple notepad would have sufficed just to keep track of sets.

 After Zach went over strategy and modified Murph options (e.g., push-ups on knees, using resistance bands that you step into for assistance for the pull-ups)… we were off and running!
 There were about 10 of us.

 As expected, the first mile run—even with the vest—was pretty easy.
 I knew it would be easy for Emily too, having turned in a good time at the Horsetooth Half Marathon last month.

 Then it was time for the main event.
 I did my sets next to Jennifer, while Emily and Evelyn set up in another room.
 Both Jennifer and I were wearing weighted vests.
 Jennifer was doing a “Half Murph” this year—doing half the number of each exercise—but nevertheless it was still impressive how she was able to do the pull-ups with weight as you can see in the video below!

 From the outset, I divided each set of 10 pull-ups into multiple subsets.
 E.g., for the first couple sets, I did 5 + 5 pull-ups.
 Then starting with the third or fourth set, I started doing 4 + 3 + 3.
 I could do each set of 30 squats uninterrupted, but broke up a couple sets of 20 push-ups into 10 + 10.